- Home

 How does VMS process personal data?

 Please refer to the Data Architecture Diagram below, developed in collaboration with PHA, which outlines relevant outbound and inbound data flows.
 To note, there are several external data processors.
+COVID Certification Service (CCS) has now ceased, and data interfaces coloured grey, it will be removed from future versions of the diagram.

 Who does VMS share personal data with?